 In 2018, we purchased three additional building units ( 3 x 10,000 sqft.) in Peterborough allowing the introduction of storage and logistic services to our portfolio.

 The success of the pilot plant has allowed us to progress development into high potency herbicide manufacture.
-From 2019 our high potency plant has been undertaking pilot trials of new product ranges for our cutomers.
-This plant, currently situated in unit 6 Stapledon Road, will soon move to a dedicated area in unit 38 Stapledon Road, furthering its segregation from other production facilities.
+From 2019 our high potency plant has been undertaking pilot trials of new product ranges for our customers.

 In early 2020 a new small pack facility was built in unit 40 Stapledon Road, specifically designed to comply with GMP requirements.
-This new facility has enabled the packing of liquids into containers as small as 5ml.
+This new facility has enabled the manufacturing and packing of tablets and liquids into containers as small as 5ml.

 The business continues to evolve to meet the changes in market needs.